Poke this image to see color change.

 I intend to show some examples of this type of GUI development via a 'Featured tkGUIs' web page on this site.

 Some kinds of FE subsystem enhancements that I could implement are

 These kinds of enhancements involve editing FE text files --- mostly creating or enhancing shell and Tcl-Tk scripts --- which I have trained myself to do.
 I generally try to stay away from compiling languages such as C and C++.
 I generally try to 'glue' compiled programs together with shell and Tcl-Tk scripts.

 I generally try to steer away from 'monolithic' compiled program projects --- in my retirement.
 So please direct suggestions for enhancements to compiled programs to the appropriate developers.
-But let me know of options that should be added to FE subsystem Tk GUI 'front-end' scripts and Bourne/bash shell 'wrapper' scripts, when such compiled programs are called on within FE subsystems.
+But you can let me know of options that should be added to FE subsystem Tk GUI 'front-end' scripts and Bourne/bash shell 'wrapper' scripts, when compiled programs are called on within FE subsystems.